Campus Resources

 A unit of LSA, the Language Resource Center supports faculty, staff and students involved in the study of languages, literatures and cultures at the U-M. The LRC is located on the first floor of North Quad, where students can access the media library and other diverse resources for students, faculty and staff.
 There is also space for group and independent study, computer workstations and computer classrooms.

-CEW+ advances diversity and inclusion at the U-M by serving as a resource, voice, and advocate to empower women and nontraditional students.
+CEW+ supports the broader U-M community by advocating for all individuals from less traditional, less represented, and therefore under-resourced backgrounds, offering resources to help them achieve their academic, financial, and professional goals.
 The Center provides services and financial support, including career and education counseling, to ensure educational success and degree completion.
 CEW also serves those who encounter education and career obstacles based on their non-linear paths to, and experiences within, the University community.
-The Center also offers a Critical Difference Grants offered to graduate students and nontraditional undergraduate students (including first-generation) for unexpected financial emergencies.
+The Center also offers Critical Difference Grants to graduate students and nontraditional undergraduate students (including first-generation) for unexpected financial emergencies.
 All students are welcome to use CEW resources.

 Spectrum Center